 Please note - If you choose to pursue your session in problematic weather against our advice, we will not be held responsible for the resulting photos.
 Re-shoots are at an additional cost.

 How does the session go once we get there?

-Once you arrive, I'll meet you and you'll come inside my home where I office and we'll talk about the order to do your outfits and get you and your clothes and other personal items settled in.
+Once you arrive, I'll meet you outside, and you'll come inside to my home office -then, we'll talk about the order to do your outfits and get you and your clothes and other personal items settled in!

-You can come dressed, or, you can get dressed at my place.
+You can come dressed and ready, or, you can get dressed at my place.
 I have a restroom/changing room for you to use and make yourself at home!

 Then, we'll start shooting!
 As we move around our property, you may be sitting on grass, a log, rock, bench, swing, leaning on a tree, etc., and will be walking around, sitting and standing.

 We also have beautiful hills and pastures available nearby, or a cute small-town downtown with brick storefronts.

 A canoe, fishing boat, boat, fishing poles, and old John Deere tractor are also available by request - please request a week prior to the shoot.

 We can also shoot at a location of your choice! (*mileage additional)

 Have a favorite activity or hobby?
 Let's include it!
 Your props are absolutely welcome!